 How to get to Dorgali

-While Dorgali is connected to the rest of Sardinia by bus, you are definitely better off renting a car if you are planning to visit, so that you can make the most of its beautiful surroundings.
+You can get to Dorgali by bus, but you are definitely better off renting a car if you are planning to visit.
+This will allow you to make the most of its beautiful surroundings.

 If you are driving from Olbia, you first need to take State Road SS 131 to Nuoro-Siniscola; then, at km 70, you have to change to SP 38 and, after 17 more kilometers, to SS 125 Orientale Sarda until you reach Dorgali.